apache/airflow/docs/apache-airflow/ui.rst

 can find in the Airflow UI.

-DAGs View
+Dags View
 .........

-List of the DAGs in your environment, and a set of shortcuts to useful pages.
+List of the Dags in your environment, and a set of shortcuts to useful pages.
 You can see exactly how many tasks succeeded, failed, or are currently running at a glance.
 To hide completed tasks set ``show_recent_stats_for_completed_runs = False``

-In order to filter DAGs (e.g. by team), you can add tags in each DAG.
+In order to filter Dags (e.g. by team), you can add tags in each DAG.
 The filter is saved in a cookie and can be reset by the reset button.
 For example: